TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 To enable incremental scanning, the ScannerStep uses the `MultilineScanState` object.
 A line must be rescanned when either:
 - it is part of the modified lines (and consequently has no tokens yet)
-- it is part of a modified continuation group
+- it is part of a modified continuation group (a continuation group is a cobol declaration or statement split across several lines, the continuation lines are identified by the '-' indicator character)
 - its `InitialScanState` differs from the final `ScanState` of the previous line
   - it means that previous line has been rescanned and the resulting `ScanState` is different from the one computed during previous compilation cycle.
 The line must be rescanned again according to the updated ScanState